colinpannikkat/GetTheDamClass/README.md

 # GetTheDamClass

-Class vacancy notifier for Oregon State University.
+Class vacancy notifier Chrome extension for Oregon State University.

 We have a backend server running on a private VPS to track course vacancies and alert students.
 The backend code can be found [here](https://github.com/aj-arts/GetTheDamClass-Backend).